-There was also a fancy cabin right next to us that people could rent for a private experience.
+There was also a London Eye Champagne Experience in the carriage right in front of us that people could rent for a private experience.
 It would be great to do for a big family trip to London.

 Our whole family agreed that riding the London Eye was worth it.
 I’m not sure we’ll need to do it on a future trip to London, but we all had a great time!
 Check the latest rates and availability.

 After doing the London Eye, we had about 20 minutes to walk across the river to meet our London family photographer.

 I booked the 90-minute London photo shoot for our family specifically because I want to capture as many iconic London landmarks as possible.

 Not only did we get tons of amazing photos but we walked in areas that most tourists wouldn’t even realize existed.
 Check out our full London photo shoot.

 It was fun to chat with our London photographer about all types of things as he told us stories about all the places we went to.
 It really was like doing a guided tour and a photography session combo!

 DAY 2: Harry Potter Walking Tour & Afternoon Tea at Harrods